- Health and Safety Policy Statement

 1.25 DISCIPLINARY PROCEDURE

-In order to effectively manage health and safety the Managing Director and Health and Safety Coordinator/ Department Manager will without exception resort to the Company Disciplinary Procedure for breaches of health and safety.
+In order to effectively manage health and safety the Managing Directors and Health and Safety Coordinator/ Department Manager will without exception resort to the Company Disciplinary Procedure for breaches of health and safety.

 2.2 WORKING AT HEIGHT POLICY

-Each business unit will through its task risk assessments identify any work at height involving significant risk and ensure that the risk is minimised.
+Each business unit will through its task risk assessments identify any work at height involving significant risk and ensure that the risk is minimised to comply with the Work at Height Regulations 2005.
 Where work at height cannot be avoided:

 • Suitable and appropriate work equipment (e.g. scaffolding, cherry pickers, stepladders with handrails etc) must be used